JW-1211/S25Project/README.md

 **3.** An image (generated from AI) that summarizes the story will be attached so as to understand the story better(may take up to four images).

-**4.** The teacher will educate the students on regular/irregular past tenses and past participles sued in the story.
+**4.** The teacher will educate the students on regular/irregular past tenses and past participles used in the story.

 **4-1.** The teacher will use an application that assists in the explanation of past tense forms of various words.